Category : Uncategorized

 - That Quiz – Angles: A great interactive measuring test/practice.
 Ensure that only the “Measure” option on the left-hand side is ticked, and when you bring the mouse across the screen, it changes into a transparent protractor.
 Change the level on the drop-down menu also on the left-hand side to make the measurements required easier/more difficult.
 Another option is to use this quiz to calculate the value of a missing angle in a triangle; instead of ticking the “Measure” option, tick only “Triangle”.
 To find out more about the potential of That Quiz across all strands and subjects, please read on here.

 - Measuring Angles: similar to the activity above, this offers more practice with an interactive protractor.

 - This game from NRICH offers you an opportunity to improve your ability to estimate angles.

 - Alien angles: Create a specified angle to destroy the aliens.
-Difficult but great for developing ability to estimate angles.
+Challenging, but great for developing the ability to estimate angles.